 In the end, I changed tactics and implemented a suffix array search (similar to a Trie), which is capable of searching for string prefixes extremely quickly and efficiently.
 Trie searches can be easily implemented in Golang using suffix array package present within the standard library.
 As TLDs come at the end of a string, I split the last component of a FQDN and checked if it was a TLD.
 If it wasn't, I checked the last two components of the FQDN, etc, until a match was found.
 Once a match was found, the number of components that had been checked when the match was found was used to calculate the offset of the domain component within the FQDN.

 Using this approach the time taken to process 100k domains was reduced from 5 seconds to 0.04.
 I have open-sourced the domain parser I wrote for this, it is capable of extracting subdomains, FQDN, and

 domain_indexes incredibly quickly.
-The source code for this can be found here.
+Check out the source code for the domain parser.

 Below are the benchmarks calculated for the parser:

 The above table shows that it took 0.036 seconds to parse 100k domains, and 0.36 seconds to parse 1 million domains.

 With efficient parsing achieved, it was possible to generate the

 domain_index value every domain in Project Sonars A record Dataset in roughly 1-2 hours.
 Whereas it was estimated to take multiple weeks when using Regular Expressions.